eguaj/wiff-snapshot/README.md

 wiff-snapshot
 =============

-wiff-snapshot allows you to take "snapshots" of contexts and restore them.
+wiff-snapshot allows you to take "snapshots" of Dynacases' contexts and restore them.

 Snapshot contains:
-- contexts's files
+- context's files
-- database dump
+- database's dump
 - context's definition from dynacase-control

 Snapshot DOES NOT contains: